rufig/spf/docs/readme.en.md

 INSTALLATION
 ------------

-SP-Forth for Windows is distributed as the RAR archive or the self-installing executable.
+SP-Forth (SPF) for Windows is distributed as the RAR archive or the self-installing executable.

 If you've got an archive - unpack it to the desired folder.
 It is ready to